Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Method

 \subsection{Reward Design}

-To guide the policy from syntactic compliance to semantic precision, we design a time-dependent composite reward function $R(\tau, t)$, where $t$ denotes the training step.
-The total reward is a weighted sum of three components:
+To guide the policy from syntactic compliance to semantic precision, we design a time-dependent composite reward with normalized aggregation.
+Each component is scaled by a time-varying weight, and the final reward is the normalized sum: